 4. Identify the key people to consult

-Consider whom you will need to consult in order to make your case, starting with your line manager.
+Consider who you will need to consult to make your case, starting with your line manager.
 You may also need to talk to other clinical departments, audit department analysts, HR, finance departments and commissioners.